How do Agencies go about measuring noise?

 Loud music and other household noise at an inappropriate volume at any time

 To get results, noise must be seen to be a nuisance by law.
 This usually means it has to be damaging to your health and/or disturb your life in an unreasonable and persistent way.
-Put another way it must be a significant or unreasonable noise that materially interferes with the use and enjoyment of your home.
+In other word it must be a significant or unreasonable noise that materially interferes with the use and enjoyment of your home.

 the level of noise